 One of the main reasons we like the human voice is, let’s be honest, it’s authentic.
 Think about it, when you call an automated hotline, when a computer-generated voice is played down the phone, you can really notice it.
 Albeit, artificial intelligence is getting much better, just think of Amazon’s Alexa or Google’s Home they sound quite authentic but they’re still not quite there.

 We’ve noticed an increased trend in customers specifying regional accents.
 This might not be suitable for the most corporate of our clients but if you’re a local business, you should certainly consider a local sounding voice.
 Using real people obviously makes the whole process much easier, using a person from London to do a Scouse accent is probably going to be a disaster unless they’ve studied the accent for years.

-Whatever your marketing needs, Onhold Studio™ has a solution.
-We're the UKs friendliest agency, or so they say!
+Whatever your audio requirements, Onhold Studio™ has a solution.
+We're the UK's friendliest agency, or so they say!
 Get in touch today to find out how we can make you look and sound amazing.
 See the useful links below!